 Any dog you get will need to be bathed, have nails clipped, ears and teeth cleaned, etc. It's basic dog care just like all dogs need LOTS of daily exercise with walking and running at least 1 hour a day.

 Although it sounds like you're intent on a purebred bargain dog; I'd really look at your own schedules, lifestyle and expectations from owning a dog BEFORE I decided between two available status symbols.
 TONS of great dogs need homes everywhere but you need to get one that will fit in with your abilities and availabilities so you aren't another irresponsible owner dumping their pet after a few weeks.

 Also be very certain you can afford vet care as needed.
 Under the best of circumstances you're looking at a few hundred dollars a year WITHOUT any breed specific or congenital problems.
 Flea protection alone can cost an extra $50+ a month.
 One emergency can easily cost you a few thousand dollars.
-Sure it may not happen for years but you have to be prepared and plan on a budget for your pet now.

 Getting a dog is a LOT like dating.
 Looks and impressions can carry you through the first few dates but after that it's all about the individual and how well you deal with each other when you aren't putting on your best "first date" efforts.